 While millennials have often led older generations in their adoption and use of technology, there has been significant growth in tech adoption amongst Gen Xers since 2012.
 Similar to millennials, factors such as organization’s adoption of technology, that enable higher-value tasks to be performed, will heavily factor into a person’s decision when choosing to accept or decline an organizations offer of employment.
 In order to be an attractive option for future workforces, organizations need to move past technology developed in the ‘80s and towards a more automated solution.

 70% of high-volume transactions are matched automatically, freeing up time for the research and resolution of exceptions. – Western and Southern

 The Need for Smart Investments

 Outside factors that impact an organization’s workload are inevitable.
 Additionally, we will not likely see another event that changes the global economy quite like COVID-19 has soon.
-However, the office of finance still has its own set of challenges coming.
+However, the Office of Ffinance still has its own set of challenges coming.
 In order to establish resiliency in your organization, smart investments in technology must be made.
 While some organizations may choose to cut costs to weather the storm, investing now will lead to a greater ROI and long-term savings that have a bigger impact.
 Furthermore, doing so will allow your team to adapt to outside factors that impact your workload, workforce and resource availability.

 Cadency has been an incredible investment for our organization, as it was a key step in our world-class finance initiative to regain control of our balance sheet, build capacity to absorb growth and simplify the month-end process. – Secure Trust Bank